A lone adult Yellow-throated Marten emerges

 flanks and dark brown to nearly black at the hindquarters and tail.
 There is

-a thick, dark stripe behind each ear (not visible in this photo).
+a thick, dark stripe behind each ear.

 The head is small, with a pointed muzzle, and the ears are rounded.
 The body

-is elongate, the hindlimbs somewhat more muscular than the forelimbs, and
+is elongate, the hindlimbs muscular, and

 the tail long and thick.
 It moves with a loping, bounding gait rather like